Upholstery Buying Guide

 What kind of mood am I trying to create?

-The colors and patterns of fabrics and leathers are a couple of the most exciting aspects of choosing new upholstery.
+The colors and patterns of fabrics and leathers are among the most exciting aspects of choosing new upholstery.
 Think about the mood of the room as well as your color palette.
 Are you decorating with cool colors or going for warm tones?
 Is this fabric for a sunny kitchen or a cozy den?
 Keeping these things in mind can help narrow down your selections.

 The Fine Line for Fabric